ankitsxchdeva/nordify/README.md

-This program is EXTREMELY slow and doesn't product the results you would expect at all.
+This program is EXTREMELY slow and doesn't produce the results you would expect at all.
 Eventually I'll learn some actual image processing and redo this.
 Maybe.
+Peep the before and after pics below.

 ![before](before.jpg)
 ![after](after.jpg)